lceBear/lceBear.github.io/projects.md

 layout: page
-title: lcebear's projects
+title: "lcebear's projects"
-permalink: projects
+permalink: /projects

 # Projects
 This is a test